 Last Updated: April 19, 2017

-We already have so many accounts we’re signed up for.
-Do we really need to throw a password manager into the mix?
-Well, as you might have already guessed, the more accounts you have, the more you need a password manager, too – one of many ways you can protect yourself online.
+We already have so many accounts we’re signed up for — do we really need to throw a password manager into the mix?
+Well, as you might have already guessed, the more accounts you have, the more you need a password manager.
+This is just one tool to help prevent identity theft and one of many ways you can protect yourself online.

 Why You Need a Password Manager

 1) You need a strong, unique password for every single account.

 Even if you take the time to create a strong, unique password yourself, it may not be as strong as one randomly generated by a password manager.

 What’s worse is taking the time to create a strong password only to use it on every single one of your accounts.
 You can be sure that if a hacker manages to get a hold of that username/password combo from one of your accounts, they are going to try it on your other accounts, too.

 Bottom line, you need a different password for every login, and all of them need to be strong.
 Granted, you could keep your own list of unique, hard-to-remember passwords, but that’s a lot of time spent referencing the list multiple times a day.

 2) You only have to remember one master password.

 With a password manager, the only password you need to remember is the master you set up to login to your password manager account.
 Of course, your password manager still has to learn whatever credentials you already have set up.
 So, when you’re first getting started, you will still need to login to each account so that the password manager can store the information.